-- 14. The projected under spend of £0.321m on Development, Transport and Public Protection relates to lower than expected employee costs. - 15.
-The projected under spend of £0.203m on Economic and Housing Growth relates mainly to an overachievement of income on new schemes.
+- 14. The projected under spend of £0.233m on Development, Transport and Public Protection relates to lower than expected employee costs. - 15.
+The projected over spend of £0.289m on Commissioning and Neighbourhoods relates to an over spend on the waste disposal contract and lower than anticipated income in relation to energy. - 16.
+The projected under spend of £0.228m on Street Scene relates to under spends on waste services and fleet. - 17.
+The projected under spend of £0.314m on Economic Development relates mainly to an overachievement of income and some under spends on employee costs.